• Post author:

 And that’s OK as long as the Definition of Done is transparent and everyone is on the same page.
 However, the Definition of Done is not static.
 The team is grounded by their current reality and constraints, yet they must continuously improve.

-Every couple of retrospectives or so, the team needs to pull up their Definition of Done and figure out how to improve on it by pulling items from the bottom Undone section and try to move them up so that they are included within the Sprint.
-They also improve by trying to move items in the Sprint section and move them up to be included per PBI.
+Every couple of retrospectives or so, the team needs to pull up their Definition of Done and figure out how to improve on it by pulling items from the bottom Undone section and trying to move them up so that they are included within the Sprint.
+They also improve by trying to move items in the Sprint section and move them up to be included per Product Backlog Item or user story.
 This is done gradually by identifying which activity the team is getting better at and placing it in the improve upon box of the canvas.
-The team tackles these one at a time until there are no longer any activities left in the Undone work section.
+The team tackles these one at a time until there are no more activities left in the Undone work section.

-Once that is the case, then we have a high-functioning Scrum team that can actually deliver shippable Product Increments at the end of each and every Sprint.
+Once there are no more activities in the Undone section, then we have a high-functioning Scrum team that can actually deliver shippable Product Increments at the end of each and every Sprint.

 Click here to download a pdf template of the Definition of Done Canvas.